-So essentially, you get one extra day of fun!
-We always take advantage of this, and arrived early and left late.
+So essentially, you get one free extra day of fun!
+We always take advantage of this, and arrive early and leave late.

 When we stay at Great Wolf Lodge, we don't usually make it to closing the next day.
 The kids usually get tuckered out by late-afternoon the next day.
 But that's still well after check-out time.
 Doing that saves us $200 or more!

-Explore other fun indoor activities you can do with kids when you travel!
+Explore other fun indoor activities to do with kids when you travel!

 Plan ahead to save money at Great Wolf Lodge

-Using these tricks can save you a lot of money at the resort.
+Using these tricks can really help you save money at Great Wolf Lodge, big time!
 During our last stay, we were able to save over $500 on our trip to Great Wolf Lodge.